Setting up a Tiny Mail Server

 # see https://dovecot.dovecot.narkive.com/jYiqyZYr/differences-in-delivered-to-header-between-deliver-and-lmtp#post7

-smtpd_recipient_restrictions = check_sender_access hash:/etc/postfix/sender_access,
+smtpd_recipient_restrictions = check_sender_access lmdb:/etc/postfix/sender_access,

 check_recipient_access pcre:{{/(.+)/ prepend X-Original-To: $$1}}